SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

 You may also make copies of the SOFTWARE PRODUCT as may be necessary for backup and archival purposes.

 You must not remove or alter any copyright notices on any and all copies of the SOFTWARE PRODUCT.

-You may not distribute registered copies of the SOFTWARE PRODUCT to third parties.
+You may not distribute registered copies of the SOFTWARE PRODUCT to third parties without written permission.
 Official versions available for download from UGMFree’s websites

 may be freely distributed.